cern-snow/cern-snow-client/README.md

 The SSO+OAuth tests will only work in an environment with the tool `cern-get-sso-cookie` (e.g. Scientific Linux CERN or CERN CentOS).

 Tested environments are lxplus.cern.ch (currently Python 2.6) and aiadm (currently Python 2.7).

+## Future work

+Please check our [Issue List](https://gitlab.cern.ch/servicenow/snow-client/issues) to see the planned improvements.

 ## Contributors